 What can’t I live without in my Social PR life?
 A daily Starbucks latte for starters, a yoga class to clear the mind and my Social PR savvy Google Chrome extensions.
 It’s this combo of must-haves that boost my public relations workflow and keep me one step ahead of digital insanity.

 Let me walk you through my Social PR day

-I wake up with a latte in hand and start browsing the newstream using the Buffer extension to extract and share my favorite highlights from stories.
-Then I jump in my Twitter stream and scope out what some of my most influential followers are Tweeting using my handy Klout extension that shows everyone’s Klout score right in the stream.
+I wake up with a latte in hand and start browsing the new stream using the Buffer extension to extract and share my favorite highlights from stories.
+Then I scope out my engagement across social channels Agorapulse.
+I get a look into what strategies users are responding to and how the competitors may be doing

 I also use Pinterest to organize my Social PR life on easy-to-search, visual boards where I organize things I want to reference like infographics, events, articles and personal projects like hair, fashion and home design.
 What would I do without the Pin It button on my browser?

 Last but not least, I am not sure how I ever lived without Asana (and Google Docs) for collaboration.
 Asana also offers a Google extension to easily add things to my growing to-do list or assign it to another person on my team.
 I check this at the start, middle and end of my Social PR workday to keep my priorities straight and make sure I’m on the right track regarding deadlines.

 The Social PR Skinny on my fave Google Chrome Extensions

 Sharing and Caring with Influence

 - Buffer Extension

 - What it does: Lets me curate and share anything from the web to and from Facebook, Twitter, Google Plus and LinkedIn.